 Reasonable safeguards must be in place to prohibit unauthorized entities from viewing confidential information.

-Each mobile system that is used to access, transmit, receive, or store EPHI must comply with as many of the aforementioned measures as is allowed by the system and operating system architecture.
+Each mobile system that is used to access, transmit, receive, or store ePHI must comply with as many of the aforementioned measures as is allowed by the system and operating system architecture.

 Physical Safeguards Device and Media Controls Policy